 Step 4: Bank Setup

-Once you have completed your business registration, you will be able to set up your business bank account.
+Once you have completed your business registration, you can set up your business bank account.

-Unfortunately, many banks will only provide business banking in Korean.
+Unfortunately, many banks will only provide business banking in Korea.

 Preparation Stage